zaiisao/Documentation/en/cloud-recording/cloud_recording_manage_files.md

 title: Manage Recorded Files
 description:
 platform: All Platforms
-updatedAt: Tue Oct 08 2019 03:39:35 GMT+0800 (CST)
+updatedAt: Mon Dec 16 2019 01:16:30 GMT+0800 (CST)
 ---
 # Manage Recorded Files
 ## Overview

-In individual recording mode, Agora Cloud Recording generates M3U8 index files and TS/WebM slice files.
+Agora Cloud Recording generates M3U8 index files and TS/WebM slice files after a recording.
 To process the recorded files, such as merging the audio and video files, or synchronizing the playback with other stream files, you need to know the naming conventions of the recorded files, how to parse the information in the M3U8 file, and when slicing occurs.

 ## Naming conventions

+### Individual mode

 In individual recording mode, the naming conventions are as follows: